Where Culture Gets a Wicked Twist

 • Gym Membership: ~$50 (assuming the apartment complex doesn’t have a gym)

 So, you’re looking at about $2,343 in Atlanta and $2,510 in Chicago for apartment living, all things considered.
-On the flip side, extended stay hotels in these cities range from $2,100 to $3,300 a month.
+On the flip side, extended-stay hotels in these cities range from $2,100 to $3,300 a month.

 But wait, there’s more.
 In cities like Atlanta and Chicago, hidden hotel fees can stack up fast.
-For example, resort fees range between $20 to $50 per night, and parking fees can add an extra $20 to $50 per day, depending on the location.
+For example, resort fees range between $20 and $50 per night, and parking fees can add an extra $20 to $50 per day, depending on the location.
 In-room safes, mini-bar restocking, and housekeeping gratuities are other hidden charges that can sneak in too.
 On top of that, if you’re living in a hotel, you’ll likely rely more on eating out or ordering room service.
 On average, dining out costs around $15 to $20 per meal in cities like Atlanta and Chicago, meaning a month’s worth of meals could easily rack up to $900 to $1,200 if you eat out for most of your meals.

 Factoring in these hidden costs, hotel life can quickly become more expensive than it first appears, potentially tipping the scales in favor of renting an apartment—unless you’re willing to manage a more minimalist lifestyle.